MEPennyworth/osTicket-Prerequisites/README.md

 <p>
 Step 15: Configure the added PC on Windows App

-- Retreive the saved osTicket-VM Public IP address from Step 10 saved on the preferred Note taking APP
+- Retrieve the saved osTicket-VM Public IP address from Step 10 saved on the preferred Note taking APP
 - In the Edit PC dialogue box, paste the copied osTicket-VM Public IP address in the "PC name box"
 - In the "Friendly name box", type the name "osTicket" and click save
 - This will then prompt the opening of the credentials box